Human population planning: Ancient times through Middle Ages

 A number of ancient writers have reflected on the issue of population.
 At about 300 BC, the Indian political philosopher Chanakya (c.
 350-283 BC) considered population a source of political, economic, and military strength.
 Though a given region can house too many or too few people, he considered the latter possibility to be the greater evil.
 Chanakya favored the remarriage of widows (which at the time was forbidden in India), opposed taxes encouraging emigration, and believed in restricting asceticism to the aged.

 In ancient Greece, Plato (427-347 BC) and Aristotle (384-322 BC) discussed the best population size for Greek city-states such as Sparta, and concluded that cities should be small enough for efficient administration and direct citizen participation in public affairs, but at the same time needed to be large enough to defend themselves against hostile neighbors.
 In order to maintain a desired population size, the philosophers advised that procreation, and if necessary, immigration, should be encouraged if the population size was too small.
 Emigration to colonies would be encouraged should the population become too large.
 Aristotle concluded that a large increase in population would bring, "certain poverty on the citizenry and poverty is the cause of sedition and evil."
 To halt rapid population increase, Aristotle advocated the use of abortion and the exposure of newborns (that is, infanticide).

 Confucius (551-478 BC) and other Chinese writers cautioned that, "excessive growth may reduce output per worker, repress levels of living for the masses and engender strife."
-Confucius also observed that, "mortality increases when food supply is insufficient; that premature marriage makes for high infantile mortality rates, that war checks population growth."
+Some Chinese writers may also have observed that "mortality increases when food supply is insufficient; that premature marriage makes for high infantile mortality rates, that war checks population growth."
+It is particularly noteworthy that Han Fei (281-233 BC), long before Malthus, had already noted the conflict between a population growing at the exponential rate and a food supply growing at the arithmetic rate.
+Not only did he conclude that overpopulation was the root cause of the intensification of political and social conflict, but he also reduced traditional morality to an evolutionary product of material surplus rather than having any objective value.
+Nevertheless, during the Han Dynasty, the emperors enacted a large number of laws to encourage early marriage and childbirth.